RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Background related work

-In recent years, researchers have leveraged RCTs and to evaluate the impact of LLMs on human performance across a growing set of domains, including biological threats \cite{mouton_operational_2024, patwardhan_building_2024}, developer productivity \cite{becker_measuring_2025, chen_code_2025}, legal services \cite{schwartz2025realitychecknewevaluation, choiAIAssistanceLegal2024}, customer service \cite{brynjolfsson2025generative}, and academic research \cite{brodeur_comparing_2025, ratkovicHarnessingGPTEnhanced2025}.
-The term \enquote{human uplift study} has emerged as a consensus label within AI policy and evaluation discourse to describe this class of methods \cite{bengio_international_2024, frontier_model_forum_frontier_2025, uk_aisi_ai_2024}.\footnote{For clarity, we use \enquote{human uplift study} to refer broadly to RCT-based or quasi-experimental evaluations of AI’s effects on human task performance, while acknowledging that individual studies may vary in design details and rigor.} Increasingly, decision-makers and policymakers rely on human uplift studies to inform key deployment and governance decisions \cite{AISeoulSummit2024, metr2025common}.
+In recent years, researchers have leveraged RCTs and other methods to evaluate the impact of LLMs on human performance across a growing set of domains, including biological threats \cite{mouton_operational_2024, patwardhan_building_2024,krishnaEvaluatingCriticalRisks2025, xai_grok_2025, zhangLLMNoviceUplift2026}, developer productivity \cite{becker_measuring_2025, chen_code_2025}, legal services \cite{schwartz2025realitychecknewevaluation, choiAIAssistanceLegal2024}, customer service \cite{brynjolfsson2025generative}, and academic research \cite{brodeur_comparing_2025, ratkovicHarnessingGPTEnhanced2025}.
+This breadth spans both benefit-oriented questions, such as productivity gains, and worst-case misuse risks.
+As decision-makers and policymakers increasingly turn to human uplift studies to inform deployment and governance decisions, the methodological soundness of these studies carries more weight.

 The application of RCTs to LLMs calls into question the core assumptions of the \textit{Potential Outcomes Framework} \cite{rubin1974estimating, imbens2015causal}, including stable interventions and well-defined counterfactuals.
 While violations of these assumptions are documented even in mature fields \cite{eble_minimizing_nodate}, LLM-based systems place additional and distinctive pressures on these assumptions.
 Rapid model iteration can undermine intervention fidelity over the course of a study, while the widespread integration of AI tools into everyday workflows \cite{menlo_2025_state_genai, mckinsey_2025_state_ai} complicates the specification of controls and the prevention of contamination.\footnote{Intervention fidelity refers to whether the treatment actually delivered matches the treatment specified in the study design.
-In the AI context, this is threatened when models update, safety filters change, or system configurations shift during a study.}
+In the AI context, this is threatened when models update, safety filters change, or system configurations shift during a study.
+For more discussion, see C5.}